steadybit/docs-public/install-and-configure/install-outpost-agent-preview/aws-ecs-ec2.md

 In general, you have two options to install the Outpost Agent:

-* Run and install the Outpost Agent and extensions to the underlying EC2 Instance
+* Run and install the Outpost Agent and extensions on the underlying EC2 Instance
 * Run the Outpost Agent and extensions as ECS service(s).

 ### EC2 Installation